alphagov/paas-developer-docs/docs/deploying_apps/orgs_spaces_targets.md

 ## Managing spaces

-You can create new spaces within an org if your account has the Org Manager  role.
+You can create new spaces within an org if your account has the [Org Manager](/managing_users/user_accounts#Org-manager) role.
 To find out who has that role, run:

 ``cf org-users ORGNAME``

-where ORGNAME is the name of the org.
+where `ORGNAME` is the name of the org.
 You will see a list of users and their roles.

+If your account does not have the Org Manager role and you need to create a new space, you should ask a co-worker who is an Org Manager for your organisation.

-As an [Organisation Manager](), you can use:
+As an Org Manager , you can use:

 ``cf create-space SPACENAME -o ORGNAME``